-This guide is designed to give you an accurate price on what you can expect to be charged for stump removal.
-To be clear, we are talking about the root ball and a small part of the trees trunk protruding through the surface.
+This guide is designed to give you an accurate price on what you can expect to be charged for stump removal in your city.

-There are 2 main categories of stumps, palm stumps which are very soft and very easy to removal and everything else.
+There are 2 main categories of stumps, palm stumps which are very soft and very easy to remove and everything else.
 Hardwood stumps are everything else.

 Underground hazards to be aware of

-Before you get someone in to remove your tree stump, you need to know where the certain services run to your home such as gas, water and fibre optic cables.
+Before you get someone in to remove your tree stump, you need to know where certain services run to your home, such as gas, water, and fiber optic cables.

 You can easily find this information by calling 1100 dial before you dig in Australia.
 There you can get very accurate information about potential hazards that lie below the surface.

 First and foremost, stump removal does not generally include the removal of all the roots.
 Normal practice for stump removal is to use a stump grinding machine to grind the stump 20 – 30 cm below the surface of the ground, then just cover it over.
 The remaining roots will naturally decompose in time.